-Keeping Yourself Safe at Work
+Keeping Yourself Safe At Work – Tips and Tricks

 We all like to believe that we are safe when we go to work.
 If we thought that we were in constant danger while we sat at our desks, it would be hard to focus on our jobs.
 However, while you may not always be in life threatening danger, there is still some risk at work.
 Luckily, there are a few simple things that you can do to help keep yourself safe, along with those around you.
-Here’s what you need to do:

-Know the Emergency Procedures
+2. Know the Emergency Procedures

 First off, you need to know what to do in case of an emergency.
 While most buildings are equipped to handle or prevent major emergencies through their building codes, these are not always followed or effective.
-In fact, according to fightingforyou.com, “Despite the advancements in technology and compliance, there are still those who choose to ignore building safety codes – leaving some buildings unsuitable for entry.”
+In fact, according to Fighting for You, “Despite the advancements in technology and compliance, there are still those who choose to ignore building safety codes – leaving some buildings unsuitable for entry.”

 If a fire breaks out, where do you go?
 In the event of an earthquake, where’s the safest place to stand?
-You don’t want to have to figure these things out in the moment, so it’s better if you know beforehand.
+You don’t want to have to figure these things out at the moment, so it’s better if you know beforehand.
 If your place of work isn’t already running emergency drills, suggest this to one of your managers.
 Everyone in the office should know what to do in case of an emergency, and this information should be repeatedly drilled into everyone inside.

-Take Your Own Precautions
+3. Take Your Own Precautions

 While the emergency procedures are up to the office, there are still some things you can do on your own.
 For example, you can keep some basic emergency supplies – like a flashlight or first aid kit – inside your desk.
 These won’t take up a lot of room, and if you ever need them, you’ll be happy they are there.